UniversalDependencies/UD_Persian-Seraji/README.md

 3. Seraji Mojgan.
 2015.
 Morphosyntactic Corpora and Tools for Persian.
 Doctoral dissertation.
 Studia Linguistica Upsaliensia 16.

+## CHANGELOG
+From v1.1 to v1.2, all morphological features have been added.
+Some errors have further been corrected.

 Documentation status: partial
 Data source: semi-automatic
 Data available since: UD v1.1